-Directors' Report for the Year Ended 31 December 2021 (continued)
+Directors' Report for the Year Ended 31 December 2022 (continued)

-Environmental report
+Environmental matters

 Apache UK Investment Limited holds an investment in Apache Beryl I Limited (ABIL) and does not have a significant carbon footprint of its own.
-Therefore, associated disclosures regarding Streamlined Energy and Carbon Reporting have been voluntarily disclosed in ABIL Statutory Accounts.
+Therefore, associated disclosures regarding Streamlined Energy and Carbon Reporting have been voluntarily disclosed in Apache Beryl I Limited Statutory Accounts.

-Approved by the Board on 22 September 2022 and signed on its behalf by:
+Approved by the board on 20 September 2023 and signed on its behalf by: